diegofontecilla/acebook-off-the-rails/README.md

 ## Future improvements

-Given more time, we would have liked to implement more features, such as groups, albums and a chat Newsfeed, chat albums groups
+Given more time, we would have liked to implement more features, such as groups, albums and chat functionality to our app.

 ## Contributors